albertas/deadcode/README.md

 There is an alternative [vulture](https://pypi.org/project/vulture/) package.

 ## Known limitations
-If the same unused name is repeated in several files - it wont be detected.
+In case there are several definitions using the same name - they all wont be reported if at least one usage of that name is being detected.

 Files with syntax errors will be ignored, because `deadcode` uses `ast` to build abstract syntax tree for name usage detection.